ecilasun/tinysys/software/SDK/README.md

 Please see [LED](led.md) for documentation about debug LEDs.

+## Emulator
+The emulator tries to provide as close an experience to the real hardware as possible, including a virtual SDCard interface to make development easy.

+Please see [EMULATOR](emulator.md) for documentation about debug LEDs.

 ## Low level hardware overview
 The hardware of tinysys consists of an FPGA board that carries some custom devices and two RISC-V cores.
 The FPGA board lives on a custom board that contains some external peripheral chips that interface the board to the outside world, such as video, audio and USB connectivity.